 Who would ever think that taking an over the counter pill to enhance your sexual performance could be dangerous or even deadly?
 I am going to share a couple of articles of recent news regarding male sexual performance enhancers.
 This first case goes to prove that there are people out there that do not care about your health.
 They only care about profit.
 This can be very dangerous.
-This is another reason why I like VigRX Pills.
+This is another reason why I like VigRX Pills and Semenax.
 With them, I do not have to worry about safety or effectiveness

 3 new federal cases allege illegal distribution of male sexual enhancement pills falsely branded as “herbal” medicine

 LOS ANGELES – Three companies and five executives have agreed to plead guilty to federal criminal charges alleging that they purchased and resold millions of dollars’ worth of pharmaceutical-grade erectile dysfunction pills that were falsely labeled as male herbal remedies.

 The anticipated guilty pleas are in relation to three cases filed today in U.S. District Court against distributors of the misbranded drugs.
 The investigation into these cases was conducted by U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) Los Angeles, with assistance from the Food and Drug Administration’s Office of Criminal Investigations.